unixuser011/smx/README.md

 Pros - Great support for Windows, working with Active Directory and other Microsoft clients, performing OS deployment, patch management, and software distrobution

 Cons - Requries Windows server to use as sccm main server, can work with non-windows clients (Linux, UNIX and the like) but "preferes" to work with Windows clients
-       not very poweful - as it only uses a GUI to perform tasks, and as typical with Microsoft it uses the proprietary model, so users can't change the product to suit their needs
+       not very poweful - as it only uses a GUI to perform tasks and as typical with Microsoft it uses the proprietary model so users can't change the product to suit their needs

 Comparision: